Marius Masalar

 My stance on artificial intelligence

-As I do this, I'm keeping one eye looking past where AI is right now—especially in today's consumer technology—because few innovations emerge into society perfectly formed, efficient in function and cost, solving exactly the problem they set out to solve, and causing no disruption.
-Hell, half our cool shit comes from the military.
+As I do this, I'm keeping one eye looking past where artificial intelligence is right now—especially in today's consumer technology.
+Few innovations emerge into society perfectly formed, efficient in function and cost, solving exactly the problem they set out to solve, and causing no disruption.
+Remember that half our cool shit comes from the military.

 And I hope I’m not the only one, because the other camps seem to be nihilism, greed, and apathy—and we have enough of all that in the world as it is.